IEC 60601 Safety Training Webinar

 We'll look at 5 equipment examples and identify EP associated with their clinical function, and compare to the EP defined by their Particular standards.
 In many cases, EP is considered Basic Safety (BS), as BS includes the overlap.

-Last we attempt to answer the question, can any medical equipment have no EP (or BS) associated with its clinical function?
+We'll attempt to answer the question, can any medical equipment have no EP (or BS) associated with its clinical function?

 Insulation diagrams show how there's the required 2 means of protection (MOP) from Hazardous voltages, and for F-type (floating) Applied Parts, at least 1 MOP for Mains voltage.
 Insulation diagrams define for each MOP, the insulation type, Working Voltage, and parameters, Creepage, Clearance, and Dielectric Strength.